 Enemy planes: come if you dare.
 With a series of enthusiastic training, the Thai defense camp is steadily getting stronger."

-There are many illustrations of Thai "Hayabusa" on the net, most of very bad quality, and the camouflage pattern has been depicted very inaccurately.
+Numerous depictions of RTAF "Hayabusa" exist online, most of them of very bad quality, and the camouflage pattern has been depicted very inaccurately.

-Below is an illustration by Nohara Shigeru featured in Model Art #395.
-In my opinion, it shows fairly accurately the aircraft seen in the top and the photos above.
+Attached is an illustration by Nohara Shigeru featured in Model Art #395.
+In my opinion, it shows fairly accurately the aircraft seen in the photo above.

 5 comments: